Netcracker/KubeMarine/documentation/Maintenance.md

 ## Kubemarine Migration Procedure

-The Kubemarine migration procedure allows you to automatically adopt your current Kubernetes cluster and **cluster.yaml** to newer version of Kubemarine.
+The Kubemarine migration procedure allows you to automatically adopt your current Kubernetes cluster and **cluster.yaml** to a newer version of Kubemarine.
-This procedure should always be considered when taking new versions of Kubemarine, if it is going to be used on the existing clusters that are managed by the previous versions of Kubemarine.
+This procedure should always be considered when taking new versions of Kubemarine if it is going to be used on the existing clusters that are managed by the previous versions of Kubemarine.

 Remember the following when upgrading Kubemarine:
 * Inspect all Kubemarine intermediate tags if they require some additional steps for migration.